-With the recent completion of the FAMU Towers residence halls, Florida Agricultural and Mechanical University (FAMU) now maintains about 2,450 bed spaces in 7 on-campus dormitory facilities.
-Approximately 65% of housing is single occupancy, which is attributable to preferences voiced by the FAMU student body in housing surveys and analyses indicating that double occupancy is not as favorable as it was with past generations of students.
+With the recent completion of the FAMU Towers residence halls and acquisition of Rattler Pointe, Florida Agricultural and Mechanical University (FAMU) now maintains about 2,680 bed spaces across oncampus housing facilities or complexes.
+Approximately 40% of housing is single occupancy, which is attributable to preferences voiced by the FAMU student body in housing surveys and analyses indicating that double occupancy is not as favorable as it was with past generations of students.
+As of 2023, FAMU has also acquired parcels on Eugenia and Conklin Street, known as Rattler Pointe, which added 234 beds as part of a larger initiative to provide 2,000 additional beds.

-FAMU has adopted a policy goal of increasing student bed spaces from twenty-five percent (25%) of student enrollment to forty-four percent (44%) by the end of 2030.
+FAMU has adopted a policy goal of increasing student bed spaces from twenty-five percent (25%) of student enrollment to forty-four percent (44%) by the end of the current planning period.
 The University has a FTE enrollment of 9,272 for the Main Campus as of July 2021.
-Thirty-three percent of 9,272 is a projected needed bed capacity of about 2,782.
-Thus, the current capacity of 2,450 beds is approximately 332 short of the 33% standard.
-With a projected enrollment of 10,600 for Main Campus in 2024 and bed capacity of 3,180, FAMU will need to construct additional housing facilities to meet the established policy goal.
+Forty-four percent of 9,272 is a projected needed bed capacity of about 4,080.
+Thus, the current capacity of 2,680 beds is approximately 1,400 short of the 44% standard.
+With a projected enrollment of 10,600 for Main Campus in 2024 and bed capacity of 2,680, FAMU will need to construct additional housing facilities to meet the established policy goal.
 Note that bed capacity fluctuates over time and can therefore never be precise, and that numbers are rounded.
-Table 7.1 provides a summary of campus housing units that are programmed for demolition, redevelopment and / or renovation, and construction through 2025 when compared with the 33% policy goal.
+Table 7.1 provides a summary of campus housing units that available through 2025 when compared with the 44% policy goal.

-Table 7.1 Campus Housing through 2025
+Table 7.1Campus Housing through 2025

 2019-2020 2024-2025

 Enrollment (Undergraduate) 9,272 10,600

-Housing Units 2,450 3,180
+Housing Units (Beds) 2,680 2,680

-33% Housing Goal 2,782 3,498
+44% Housing Goal (Beds) 4,080 4,664

-(332) (318)
+(1,400) (1,984)

 Source: FAMU Office of University Housing, 2021.
-Calculations based on FAMU 2021 Accountability Plan
+Calculations based on FAMU 2021 Accountability Plan; 2023